 Botox: Myth vs. Fact

-With Botox treatments being all the rage, there are a lot of myths surrounding this miracle beauty treatment.
+With our Botox San Diego treatments being all the rage, there are a lot of myths surrounding this miracle beauty treatment.
 While it works wonders for wrinkles, be sure you’ve got the facts straight.
 Here’s a list of 10 Botox myths to ensure you’ve got the right information.

 10 Myths about Botox